 The happy man only feels at ease because the unhappy bear their burdens in silence, and without that silence happiness would be impossible.

 It follows that what a writer must do is give a reader an occasional tap on the head and once in a while a good whack.

-“My fiction is about people in trouble,” Philip Roth told an interviewer after Goodbye Columbus received the National Book Award in 1960.
-Some of the characters in his novels and stories are in trouble because of their own flaws and the mess they’ve made of their lives, but many of them are either the victims or are in some way implicated in the history of their times.
+“My fiction is about people in trouble,” Philip Roth told an interviewer after Goodbye Columbus received the National Book Award in 1960.2 Some of the characters in his novels and stories are in trouble because of their own flaws and the mess they’ve made of their lives, but many of them are either the victims or are in some way implicated in the history of their times.
 World War II, the McCarthy period, the Vietnam War, the sexual revolution of the 1960s, political terrorism, Watergate, the women’s movement, and even the administration of President George W. Bush all figure in his most recent books.
 More and more, in Roth’s fiction, history and the individual are interdependent.
-He writes about the experience and the accompanying moral conflicts of those left at the mercy of events and ideas over which they …
+He writes about the experience and the accompanying moral conflicts of those left at the mercy of events and ideas over which they have…

 This article is available to online subscribers only.

 Please choose from one of the options below to access this article: